stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

     Sherlock, want to reach out to other Sherlock users to share tips, good practices, tutorials or other info, please feel free to do so there.

-For more details about the SRCC Slack Workspace, and instructions on how to join this workspace and its channels, please see the Stanford Research Computing [support page][url_srcc_support].
+For more details about the Stanford Research Computing Slack Workspace, and instructions on how to join this workspace and its channels, please see the Stanford Research Computing [support page][url_srcc_support].

 !!! warning "Slack is not an official support channel"